 If you’re fond of a jug, say, “This is a jug that I’m fond of,” and then, if it gets broken, you won’t be upset.
 If you kiss your child or your wife, say to yourself that it is a human being that you’re kissing; and then, if one of them should die, you won’t be upset.” — Epictetus, Enchiridion, 3

-Ryan starts his TEDx talk with memento mori, right at the beginning.
-In this illuminating, memorable talk, he says, “You’re all gonna die.
+Below, watch Ryan start his TEDx talk with memento mori.
+In an illuminating, memorable talk, he says right at the beginning“g, “You’re all gonna die.
 Every single one of us in this room is going to die.
 There are no exceptions to this rule.”

 3. Memento Mori And Church